-1.0 INFANRIX hexaTM VACCINE 3 1.
-1. 1.
-1. 1. m .1 What is INFANRIX hexa [TM] vaccine? .2 When will INFANRIX hexa [TM] be introduced? .3 What is the difference between INFANRIX hexa [TM] and Pediacel®? .4 Why are we switching to INFANRIX hexa [TM] vaccine? .5 How is INFANRIX hexa [TM] supplied? .6 What are the steps involved in administering INFANRIX hexa [TM] ? .7 The product monograph states "the vial should be kept at room temperature for at least ninutes before connecting the syringe and reconstituting the vaccine."
-Should we do this?8 When was INFANRIX hexa [TM] approved for use in Canada by Health Canada? .9 Where else in the world is INFANRIX hexa [TM] used?
-3 3 4 4 5 4 2.0 COMPONENTS OF INFANRIX hexaTM VACCINE 5 .1 What is the polio component of the vaccine?
-3.0 CONTRAINDICATIONS TO INFANRIX hexaTM VACCINE 5 3. ha pi .1 What are the contraindications?
-4.0 EFFICACY OF INFANRIX hexaTM VACCINE 6 р .1 Pediacel® is a 5 component pertussis vaccine and INFANRIX hexaTM is a 3 component ertussis vaccine.
-Will this affect the efficacy and immunogenicity of the pertussis compone f INFANRIX hexaTM vaccine? nt .2 Is there any concern regarding decreased Hib antibody? .3 How does the protection against hepatitis B compare (between RecombivaxHB® and e NFANRIX hexaTM vaccines)?
-4. ha .5 The NACI statement indicates that trials comparing Pediacel® and INFANRIX hexaTM ave not been conducted in selected populations, such as the Canadian Aboriginal populatind that further data are needed.
-What is being done about this? on 5.0 SCHEDULING OF INFANRIX HexaTM VACCINE 7 5. de .1 Why are INFANRIX hexa [TM] and Pediacel® not interchangeable in the primary series?2 What is the minimum age for first dose and what are the minimum intervals between oses for INFANRIX hexa [TM] ?
-8 5 3 Can INFANKIX nexaTM be administered with other vaccines?
+1.0 INFANRIX hexaTM VACCINE 3 1.1 What is INFANRIX hexaTM vaccine?
+1.2 When will INFANRIX hexaTM be introduced?
+1.3 What is the difference between INFANRIX hexaTM and Pediacel®?
+1.4 Why are we switching to INFANRIX hexaTM vaccine?
+1.5 How is INFANRIX hexaTM supplied?
+1.6 What are the steps involved in administering INFANRIX hexaTM?
+1.7 The product monograph states "the vial should be kept at room temperature for at lea minutes before connecting the syringe and reconstituting the vaccine."
+Should we do this?
+1.8 When was INFANRIX hexaTM approved for use in Canada by Health Canada?
+1.9 Where else in the world is INFANRIX hexaTM used?
+3 4 4 st 5 ?4 2.0 COMPONENTS OF INFANRIX hexaTM VACCINE 5 2.1 What is the polio component of the vaccine?
+3.0 CONTRAINDICATIONS TO INFANRIX hexaTM VACCINE 5 3.1 What are the contraindications?
+3.2 The product monograph states the vaccine should not be administered to an infant whas experienced encephalopathy of unknown etiology, occurring within 7 days following previous vaccination with a pertussis containing vaccine.
+Does this mean a change in practice? าด 4.0 EFFICACY OF INFANRIX hexaTM VACCINE 6 4.1 Pediacel® is a 5 component pertussis vaccine and INFANRIX hexaTM is a 3 component pertussis vaccine.
+Will this affect the efficacy and immunogenicity of the pertussis component of INFANRIX hexaTM vaccine?
+4.2 Is there any concern regarding decreased Hib antibody?
+4.3 How does the protection against hepatitis B compare (between RecombivaxHB® and INFANRIX hexaTM vaccines)?
+4.4 What about the efficacy of the other components?
+4.5 The NACI statement indicates that trials comparing Pediacel® and INFANRIX hexaTM have not been conducted in selected populations, such as the Canadian Aboriginal populand that further data are needed.
+What is being done about this? nent 6 6 7 5.0 SCHEDULING OF INFANRIX HexaTM VACCINE 7 5.1 Why are INFANRIX hexa TM and Pediacel® not interchangeable in the primary series?
+5.2 What is the minimum age for first dose and what are the minimum intervals between doses for INFANRIX hexa TM ?
+5.3 Can INFANRIX hexa TM be administered with other vaccines?
 8